-BIOL 2181,2281,2381,2481 Special Topics
+BIOL 2181, 2281, 2381, 2481 Special Topics

-Topics are selected on basis of students' needs and academic qualifications of staff.
+Topics are selected based on student needs and the academic qualifications of staff.

 BIOL 2404 Human Anatomy and Physiology I

 The course deals with the anatomical description and functions of the systems of the human body.
 Emphasis is placed upon the interrelationship between structure and function with maintenance and homeostasis being the unifying principle.
 Includes one semester hour credit for laboratory sessions.